khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_data.md

 1. ibrain - experiment number
 1. stage - developmental stage for this experiment

-### caimg_network_summary.csv
+### caimg_experiment_summary.csv

-* Contains: Basic low-level information about each reconstructed network
+* Contains: Basic low-level information about each experiment and each reconstructed network.
+This file contains 30 rows; one row for each experiment.
 * Produced by: manually, by combining different console outputs of graph_structure_analyzer.m into one meaningful table
 * Used by: caimg_experimens_assorted_figures.R, caimg_network_analysis.R